ottis/inrt/README.md

 inrt.js is a lightweight and simple class that gives you the ability to apply inertial scrolling a container.
 I wanted to create a inertial wrapper class that didn't require the use of external libraries such as jQuery.

+### Install

+If you don't fancy a manual install of inrt.js, you can get it via bower

+    bower install inrt.js

 ### Basic Usage

 inrt.js is very easy to add to your page, below shows the basics.